- About Caldwell

 In the first Federal Census of North Carolina taken in 1790 is recorded all the names of all the heads of families living around Tucker's Barn.
 These citizens composed the Ninth Company of the Morgan District North Carolina Militia and included: George Tucker, Peter Thompson, Fred Grider, Sr., Fred Grider, Jr., John Grider and Jacob Grider.
 The author of Here Will I Dwell states that the barn was near the present junction of West Harper Avenue and Beall Street and that the Tucker School was nearby.
 However, the first Tuckers in the area seem to have settled in the vicinity of Norwood Street and Pennton Avenue giving rise to stories the barn was there.
 Another location sometimes cited is where Highway 18 crosses Highway 321 on the site of the present Lenoir Crossings Shopping Center.
 This location is probably given because the Tucker Cemetery is near the shopping center.
 The Tuckers were apparently large property owners with many acres of land covering all three of these locations.

-1771 The region’s settlers petitioned for creation of a new county.
+- 1771 The region's settlers petitioned for the creation of a new county.